Frog and Toad

-Frog and Toad is a series of easy-reader children's books, written and illustrated by Arnold Lobel.
+Frog and Toad is a series of easy-reader children's books, written and illustrated by American author Arnold Lobel.

-Each book contains five simple, often humorous, sometimes poignant, short stories chronicling the exploits of an anthropomorphic frog and toad, named Frog and Toad respectively.
+Each book contains five simple, often humorous short stories chronicling the exploits of an anthropomorphic frog and toad.
 The situations in which they find themselves are a cross between the human and animal worlds.
 Some of their adventures include attempting to fly a kite, cleaning Toad's dirty house, and finding out different reasons for isolation.